SynchronVM/SynchronVM/spec/architecture.md

 # Fault Tolerance and Reliability

+# Communication

+## Between contexts within a Virtual Machine Container

+Contexts executing within a virtual machine container share a heap.
+Data can easily be exchanged between tasks if both tasks know of a common name referencing a heap structure.
+Since the Heap is private to the container and contexts never pre-empt eachother, no locking mechanism should be needed for accesses to these shared structures.

+## Between Virtual Machine Containers

+Low criticality containers should not be able to influence the execution of a higher criticality container in any way.
+(TODO: What mechanisms for communication do we need to add for Container -> Container communication?)

 ## Thoughts

 Splitting concurrency up between internal to VM container via contexts and external between containers open up to running VM containers on different cores in parallel.

 Management of other resources is also important.
 Communication interfaces, sensors etc. I think it would be beneficial to assign such resources to a VM Container and never allow the same interface to be connected to more than one VM Container.